Dear Brutus: Plot

 Outside his house on Midsummer Night an enchanted wood springs up, in which, in Act 2, the visitors undergo a metamorphosis.
 A light-fingered butler has taken another turning and become a rich but fraudulent financier; the high-and-mighty aristocrat who belittles him in the first act is now in love with him.
 A philanderer now married to his mistress discovers his affinity with his former wife.
 A heavy-drinking painter, despised by his wife and lamenting his lack of children, finds himself happy with a devoted daughter; his wife is alone, and starving, abandoned by the aristocrat she had wished in Act 1 that she had married.

 In Act 3 the characters return to reality, having benefited to varying degrees from their experiences in the wood in Act 2.
-The butler resigns himself to domestic service rather than high finance; the philanderer is so little reformed that he is found attempting a fresh conquest, to the amusement of his wife and his mistress; an elderly man who had longed for a second youth proposes again to his faithful spouse; the artist and his wife are reconciled, and the dream child of Act 2 has become almost real to both of them and lives on in their hearts.
+The butler resigns himself to domestic service rather than high finance; the philanderer is mortified but predicts he will be unable to reform; an elderly man who had longed for a second youth proposes again to his faithful spouse; the artist and his wife are reconciled, and the dream child of Act 2 has become almost real to both of them and lives on in their hearts.

 Critical reception

 The play was favourably reviewed.
-One critic said, "Dear Brutus fascinated me … His humour is at its best and his one note of pathos true.
+One critic said, "Dear Brutus fascinated me … His humour is at its best and his one note of pathos true."
 Another wrote, "Barrie-ish, yes.
-But what an elusive quality this is – sentimental, wistful, pathetic, cheerful, familiar, fantastic!".
+But what an elusive quality this is – sentimental, wistful, pathetic, cheerful, familiar, fantastic!"
 Several reviewers commented that despite the quotation from Julius Caesar in Barrie's title, the Shakespeare play that repeatedly came to mind was A Midsummer Night's Dream.
-The theatrical cartoonist of The Illustrated Sporting and Dramatic News drew the aristocrat and the butler in Act 2 as Titania and Bottom, and the philanderer, his wife and mistress as Lysander, Helena and Hermia.
+The theatrical cartoonist of the Illustrated Sporting and Dramatic News drew the aristocrat and the butler in Act 2 as Titania and Bottom, and the philanderer, his wife and mistress as Lysander, Helena and Hermia.